Epcot International Food & Wine Festival: 2019

 The 24th Annual Epcot International Food & Wine Festival ran from August 29 to November 23 for a record 87 days.
 Returning for this year's festival is the wildly popular "Party for the Senses", Eat to the Beat Concerts, Demonstrations from Celebrity Chefs, a record number of food booths in the Global Marketplace, and all new seminars.

 2019 Eat to the Beat Concert Series

 During the Festival, you can catch some of the most popular bands from the 80s to the 2000s performing nightly at the America Gardens Theater.
 Shows are at 5:30p, 6:45p and 8:00p nightly.
 These concerts are free with Epcot admission.

 Featured Bands: Everclear, 38 Special, Sheena Easton.

 2020

-The 25th Annual Epcot International Food & Wine Festival ran from July 15 to November 22, 2020, which is under the name Taste of EPCOT International Food & Wine.
-As part of Walt Disney World's modified operations, the 2020 festival will not feature the Eat to the Beat concert series, since the park's temporary closure during the COVID-19 pandemic.
+The 25th Annual Epcot International Food & Wine Festival ran from July 15 to November 22, 2020 under the name Taste of EPCOT International Food & Wine.
+As part of Walt Disney World's modified operations due to the COVID-19 pandemic, the 2020 festival did not feature the Eat to the Beat concert series.